SEIR-7-06/intro-to-python/README.md

 -   Compare and contrast basic language features and types from Python with basic language features and types from Javascript.
 -   Write and run simple script in Python.

-## Installation

-1.  `brew install python3`
-1. Python doesn't ship with the most up to date version of package manager pip, so upgrade pip : `pip3 install --upgrade pip`
-1.  `pip3 install ipython`

-## Python REPL

-We'll be using Python's built-in REPL to practice what we learn today.

-Typing `python3` onto the command line will bring you into this REPL using Python version 3.7.2, similar to calling `node` to run the `node` REPL.

-BUT!
-There's an even better way.
-With `ipython` we can enter python's REPL with syntax highlighting and way more features!
-So for this lesson we will be using `ipython`.

-**note:** Your Mac has Python 2 installed already.
-Remember to use `python3`!
-There are several things in this course that will break if you try to run them in Python 2, which is what will run on most of your machines if you simply type `python`

-To run Python scripts, simply run
-`python3 filename.py` from the command line.
-If you _do_ want to run Python in version 2.7.0 or the original Python version install on your machine, simply call `python` without the extra 3.

-_Hint: to print to the console in Python, we use `print("hello world")`_

-Let's practice running some code in the Ipython.

 ## Python REPL